 Maybe you’re interested in meal planning, but you don’t know where to start.
 This is where we can help.
 This article outlines what meal planning is, why you should do it, and even gives you a sample paleo diet meal plan.

 Meal planning is simply taking time to plan out meals for yourself.
 Meal planning allows you to save time, money, and energy by figuring out what meals you will eat for the week.
+Some people use an automated meal planning app and some people use a simple meal plan template.

 By taking a little bit of time to do this each week, it allows you to not veer off track and pick the easiest (and usually, not the healthiest) option in a pinch.